apify/crawlee/docs/api/KeyValueStore.md

 const store = await Apify.openKeyValueStore('my-store');
 await store.setValue('RESULTS', 'my text data', { contentType: 'text/plain' });
 ```

+Beware that the key can be at most 256 characters long and only contain the following characters: `a-zA-Z0-9!-_.'()`

 By default, `value` is converted to JSON and stored with the
 `application/json; charset=utf-8` MIME content type.